Noise in Digital Photography

 Correction of Noise

-Correction can be done inside the camera by in built or by installed on a , after downloading the image.
+Correction can be done inside the camera by in built software or by software installed on a Computer, after downloading the image.
 Unfortunately, images with very bad Noise is actually produced by low end digital cameras which mostly has no way to get the uncompressed Digital Negative format or equivalent image RAW format but a compressed jpeg format.
-In other words, if the noise is due to low end digital camera or a camera of smaller device, there is practically no way to make the image fully .
+In other words, if the noise is due to low end digital camera or a camera of smaller device, there is practically no way to make the image fully clean.